 The target Board's response will also necessarily be affected by the defensive profile of the target and by how the interloping company chooses to make its unsolicited bid.
 Does the interloper limit itself to submitting a letter to the target's Board with the intention of exchanging information and engaging in discussions about the bid?
-Or is it willing to step up the pressure by launching a hostile tender offer (or if stock is being offered, an exchange offer) for the target's shares?5 Is the target able to rely on a poison pill to defend against an interloper?
-Or is
+Or is it willing to step up the pressure by launching a hostile tender offer (or if stock is being offered, an exchange offer) for the target's shares?7 Is the target able to rely on a poison

-5 To the extent that tender or exchange offers are often used in deal-jump situations, it is important to note that there have been open issues surrounding the impact of SEC Rule 14d-10 on "golden parachute" or change in control related executive compensation payments.
-According to this "all-holder best price" rule, all shareholders tendering shares pursuant to a tender offer must receive the same consideration.
+To the extent that tender or exchange offers are often used in deal-jump situations, it is important to note that there have been open issues surrounding the impact of SEC Rule 14d-10 on "golden parachute" or change in control related executive compensation payments.
+According to this "all-holder best price" rule, all-shareholders tendering shares pursuant to a tender offer must receive the same consideration.
 Several courts have held that changes to a target's employee benefit plans or golden parachute agreements made in conjunction with or shortly before a tender offer may violate 14d-10 and be re-characterized as tender offer consideration that needs to be given to all holders, although a number of other cases have gone the other way.
 Since 2001, the cases have continued to come down differently in different circuits, with some being more plaintiff friendly, including In re: Luxottica Group S.p.A.
 Securities Litigation, 293 F.Supp.2d 224 (E.D.N.Y.
 2003), and others being more defendant friendly, including KATT v.
 Titan Acquisitions, Inc., 244 F.Supp.2d 841 (M.D.
 Tenn.
 2003) and In re: Digital Island Securities Litigation, 2004 WL 224998 (3rd Cir.
 2004).
-In the case of a deal jump, since the plan changes were presumably made in conjunction with the original merger agreement, there ought to be an even better than typical argument that the executive payment should not be viewed as part of the dealjump tender.
-The SEC has now adopted (SEC Release No. 54684, November 1, 2006, effective December 8, 2006) amendments to Rule 14d-10 that clarify that the rule applies only with respect to the consideration offered and paid for securities tendered in a tender offer and should not apply to consideration offered and paid pursuant to executive compensation, severance or other employee benefit arrangements entered into with security holders of the target company so long as the consideration paid pursuant to such arrangements was not to acquire their securities.
-The amended rule also would provide a safe harbor in the context of third-party tender offers that would allow the compensation committee or a similar committee or a special committee of the board of directors comprised solely of independent directors of the bidder (if a party to the arrangement) or target company (with a determination of the committee's independence by the board being conclusive!) to approve an executive compensation arrangement and thereby deem it the target exposed to a consent solicitation to remove the board (and therefore the shield of the poison pill) as part of the higher interloping bid, as was faced by Warner-Lambert?
+In the case of a deal-jump, since the plan changes are presumably made in conjunction with the pill to defend against an interloper?
+Or is the target exposed to a consent solicitation to remove the board (and therefore the shield of the poison pill) as part of the higher interloping bid, such as Warner-Lambert faced?